Teaching English to Speakers of Other Languages

 No, absolutely not.
 Non-native speakers are more than welcome to apply.
 In fact, a large percentage of our online student-teachers in the various courses we offer are non-native speakers of English from a variety of countries: Saudi Arabia, Egypt, Turkey, Bulgaria, Italy, France, Germany, Switzerland, India, Korea, Japan, China, Taiwan, Vietnam, The Philippines, Malaysia, Argentina, Chile, Brazil, Mexico, and Colombia.

 Non-native speakers should possess a strong command of both written and spoken English.
-Graduates who wish to pursue TESL Canada and/or ACTDEC UK accreditation after the TESOL course with OnTESOL, need to meet proficiency requirements set by the respective accrediting body.
+Graduates who wish to pursue TESL Canada certification after the online TEFL / TESOL course with OnTESOL, need to meet proficiency requirements.

 2. Why are online TESOL courses more affordable?